LAST UPDATED: JUN 28 2023

 See More Details on Amazon: >> DeWalt Random Orbit Sander (with dust bag) <<

-13. The Sawdust Vacuum
+13. Sawdust Vacuum

 With constant cutting and sanding in the workshop, a lot of dust and wood shavings are bound to cover the place.
 Many power tools and bench tools have special bags or compartments to collect sawdust, though these models tend to be pricier.